polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/transfer-assets-with-xcm.md

 ---
-title: Send remote transfer messages
+title: Transfer assets with XCM
 description: Demonstrates how to use cross-consensus messages to execute a remote transfer to a parachain through the relay chain.
 keywords:
   - XCM